 PTM dates arrive by circular and group message, then sink under daily noise.
 The parents who show up prepared set a reminder the day it was announced.

 Set this reminder on WhatsAppTo set a PTM reminder on WhatsApp, text NagMeLater "Remind me on 19 July at 8am about the PTM at school today", or tap a button below to send it in one tap.
 The bot confirms the schedule and nags you at the right moment.
-No app, no signup, first 5 reminders free.
+No app, no signup, first 7 days free.

 Edit to the date on the circular.